LoanPerso/website/docs/PROJECT_STATUS.md

 - shadcn/ui as a customizable base
 - Supabase for dynamic data
 - Firebase for long-term data
-- Three.js and Spline for 3D/interactive visuals
+- Three.js for 3D/interactive visuals

 ## Immediate Focus
 - Finalize design system tokens and component guidelines.